-Like most other tree nuts, Brazil nuts (Bertholletia excelsa) are a significant or very good source of copper, fiber, magnesium, manganese, thiamin, and unsaturated fatty acids.
-Brazil nuts are also a good source of vitamin E and zinc.
-However, Brazil nuts contain far more selenium than any other nut (or other food) and their phytochemical content appears to be low compared to most other nuts.
+Brazil nuts (Bertholletia excelsa) are a significant source of copper, fiber, magnesium, manganese, thiamin, and unsaturated fatty acids.
+They are also a good source of vitamin E and zinc.
+Brazil nuts contain far more selenium than any other nut (or other food).
+Their phytochemical content appears to be low compared to most other nuts.

 In addition, Brazil nuts incorporate a higher fraction of saturated fats than other nuts.
 Most of the recommendations for consuming Brazil nuts are based on their uniquely high selenium content.